Fonds

 Language: The documents are in English and French, but primarily in English.

-Related records in other fonds: The Sarah Gersovitz fonds (R8304) at Library and Archives Canada (LAC) contains a file about the WASM.
+Associated material: The Sarah Gersovitz fonds (R8304) at Library and Archives Canada (LAC) contains a file about the WASM.

-Related groups of records: The McCord Museum's Armstrong, Deligny and Phillips Families Fonds (P009) and Mary Alice Skelton Peck Fonds (P543) contain documents about the two founding members of the WAAC Montreal Branch.
+Related groups of records: The McCord Stewart Museum's Armstrong, Deligny and Phillips Families Fonds (P009) and Mary Alice Skelton Peck Fonds (P543) contain documents about the two founding members of the WAAC Montreal Branch.

 General note: Two books recount the history of the organization: The Women's Art Society of Montreal: A Century of Commitment to the Arts, by Elaine Holowach-Amiot (McCord Museum, 1994); and The Women's Art Society of Montreal and its place in history, 1894-2019, by Cathy Keays, published in 2019.